AscidOmeltte/termsweeper/README.md

    ╚═╝   ╚══════╝╚═╝  ╚═╝╚═╝     ╚═╝╚══════╝ ╚══╝╚══╝ ╚══════╝╚══════╝╚═╝    ╚═══════╝╚═╝  ╚═╝
 ```
 # termsweeper
-A Minesweeper clone for Debian based terminals in C++
+A Minesweeper clone for most linux/windows terminals in C++ (No macos support)

 # install
 **Debian**